mrthundergod/q-days-of-code/README.md

-# Quarantine Days of Code // Q Days of Code // #QDaysOFCode
+# Quarantine Days of Code // #QDaysOFCode

 A #100DaysofCode spin-off for quarantine bois and grills.